WholesomeRage/WholesomeRage.github.io/_posts/2021-09-18-Attack-On-Titan.md

 In that vein, then, here’s a list of all the things that, in my opinion, _Attack on Titan_ does well.

 - The very nature of the story, the ontological mystery at the center of it all, is well-executed.
 The hook is interesting, you _want_ to know both what happened in the past, and what comes next.
 The story keeps throwing twists at you, past chapters keep getting recontextualized as we understand more about the world, and overall, the story is very dynamic.
 - The characters grow!
 They learn from their mistakes, and change, and make new interesting mistakes, and sometimes they die.
-Character interaction is the soul of _Attack on Titan—_early on, it turns itself into an ensemble cast story, and that was a good choice.
+Character interaction is the soul of _Attack on Titan_—early on, it turns itself into an ensemble cast story, and that was a good choice.
 You get invested in them, you learn to like them.

 - The action in _Attack on Titan_ is horrific and trauma inducing, and some of its imagery is purposely grotesque.
 This makes it an effective tension-builder—as I said, people just _die_ all the time—but this is juxtaposed with the more slice-of-lifey scenes that happen whenever we see the characters coexisting.
-These moments between big action setpieces act as a palate cleanser, and they also sell you that these people are _human. _They joke around, they can be genuinely funny, and they try to find levity in all the horror of their lives. _Attack on Titan_ at its best is a story about people trying to live while they survive.
+These moments between big action setpieces act as a palate cleanser, and they also sell you that these people are _human._ They joke around, they can be genuinely funny, and they try to find levity in all the horror of their lives. _Attack on Titan_ at its best is a story about people trying to live while they survive.
 Which in turn, of course, only makes the action more horrific.

 - The characters are distinct enough that you can tell them all apart both in looks and general character and motivation at a glance.
 Which sounds like not that big of a deal, but this is a series with a big cast, and it’s _manga_.
 So it _is_ a big deal, actually.
 The art is stylistic, but it has strength and dynamism to it; seeing still images does it a disservice, because it really looks good when you read it all in a row.